20steps/autotables-bundle/README.md

 By default all needed javascript libraries are loaded excepting the jquery library.
 This behaviour can be configured by the following options: *includeJquery, includeJqueryUi, includeJqueryEditable, includeJqueryDataTables* and *includeJqueryValidate*

-Also the call has to contain the parameters *entities* and *tableId* again.
 The [DataTables](https://datatables.net/) configuration may be extended here with the option *dtOptions*.

 Furthermore the *transScope* may be overwritten here and the routes for the CRUD controller actions with the options